Peacecalculus/Desktop/DEPLOYMENT.md

 Add these secrets to your GitHub repository (Settings → Secrets and variables → Actions):

 ```
-SERVER_IP        - Your server's IP address or hostname
+SSH_HOST        - Your server's IP address or hostname
-SERVER_USER      - The deploy user (default: deploy)
+SSH_USER      - The deploy user (default: deploy)
-SERVER_SSH_KEY   - Private SSH key for the deploy user
+SSH_PRIVATE_KEY   - Private SSH key for the deploy user
 ```

 To generate SSH keys for the deploy user: